ngx-kit/ngx-kit/packages/collection/docs/OVERVIEW.md

 The best interface for ui-components is a possibility to change the source code.

-Ui-base is set of prepared and simplified components.
-Just generate the code by Angular-cli to your project or kit and modify it if needed.
+**@ngx-kit/collection** it is a set of prepared and simplified components.
+Just generate the code by Angular-cli into your project or kit and modify it if needed.

 ## Usage